matan-yes/data-collection-network-analysis/README.md

 ## 1.b  Algorithms
 ## First algorithm: The Grivan Newman Algorithm
-### 1) b.i Print the network up to the color code that match the communities
+### 1.b.i) Print the network up to the color code that match the communities
 ```{r}
 alg.gri.new <- edge.betweenness.community(g)
 plot(g, vertex.size=10, vertex.color=membership(alg.gri.new), asp=FALSE)
 ```
 ![str result Image](https://github.com/matan-yes/ex3/blob/master/images/2-graph.JPG)

-### There are seven different kinds of colors in the graph each one is a community.
+### 1.b.ii) There are seven different kinds of colors in the graph each one is a community.
 Five connected groups and two single groups

 ### Lets take a look over the community sizes
-### 1.b.ii
 ```{r}
 sizes(alg.gri.new)
 ```